 Modern management was shaped by two people namely Jules Henri Fayole (Fayolism) and Fredrik Taylor (Scientific Management or Taylorism) working independently but at the same time.
 Gnatt also played a key role in Scientific Management.
 The premise on which the management that we see today is built are

 - Fayolism is based on the principle that “to manage is to forecast and to plan, to organize, to command, to coordinate and to control."

-- Scientific management is a theory of management that analysis and synthesizes workflows.
+- Scientific management is a theory of management that analyzes and synthesizes workflows.
 Its main objective is improving economic efficiency, especially labor productivity.

-Now for a traditional organization to move to an Agile organization we are talking of creating and sharing a compelling vision, creating an urgency, about empowering a lot of people and encouraging them to make decisions.
-It takes more than getting the development and test team to work together, it is about creating a momentum that makes people from various rungs of the organization wanting to make it happen.
+Now for a traditional organization to move to an Agile organization we are talking of creating and sharing a compelling vision, creating an urgency, empowering a lot of people, and encouraging them to make decisions.
+It takes more than getting the development and test teams to work together, it is about creating a momentum that makes people from various rungs of the organization want to make it happen.

-A traditional management approach would, however, be to create a plan, identify tools and device a process which then is handed over to the teams with a goal of push this along and make it happen.
-The major intent of this plan and process is to create an orderly execution that is under the watch, motivate, control and manage the goal by the transformation and/or executive committee.
+A traditional management approach would, however, be to create a plan, identify tools, and devise a process which then is handed over to the teams with the goal of pushing this along and making it happen.
+The major intent of this plan and process is to create an orderly execution that is under the watch, motivate, control, and manage the goal by the transformation and/or executive committee.